 2. Internal Family Systems (IFS)

-3. Narrative Therapy (Rewrite the Code)
+3. Narrative Therapy (Rewrite the Story)

 The story you tell about your relationship is your relationship.
 After 10 years, our story had become: "We are tired, hardworking roommates who are good at logistics."